-It’s not always that severe, though.
+The infection isn’t always that severe, though.
 Instead of blisters, you might have what appear to be pimples, small insect bites, or even an ingrown hair.

 If you’re female, you might have some vaginal discharge that feels a lot like a yeast infection.
-If you’re a male, it might feel like a case of jock itch.
+If you’re male, it might feel like a case of jock itch.

-You could also feel like you’re coming down with the flu, with symptoms like:
+During your first outbreak, you could also feel like you’re coming down with the flu, with symptoms like:

 - swollen glands in your throat, under your arms, or near the groin